University of Sunderland: National Glass Centre

+Restructuring and Layoffs

+In 2024 the university announced departmental restructuring and combining of faculties and voluntary severance offers with caveats that if not enough voluntary severance offers are taken, targeted layoffs and redundancies will be undertaken.

+On 30 September 2024, the University and College Union (UCU) warned the institution is considering 76 redundancies, including 60 out of 549 of its academic staff.

+The union added: This is the second formal notification of redundancies in under six months.
+In neither this, nor the previous notification, were any management jobs put at risk.

 Campuses

 There are two campuses in Sunderland, one in Hong Kong and one in London.
 The Sunderland campuses are City Campus and the Sir Tom Cowie Campus at St Peter's.

 Sunderland

 St Peter's

 St Peter's opened during the 1990s on the north bank of the River Wear, the site of St Peter's Church and monastery built by Benedict Biscop in 674 AD.

 In September 2002, the campus was renamed ‘The Sir Tom Cowie Campus at St. Peter's’, after the local businessman who was one of the university's primary supporters.
 The Sunderland Business School is similarly named ’The Reg Vardy Centre’, and another building, primarily used by the School of Computing and Technology, is ’The David Goldman Informatics Centre’.

 St Peter's Campus includes the following: North Shore (formerly Campus and Manor Quay), Wearbank House, Reg Vardy Centre, St Peter's Library, David Goldman Informatics Centre, Prospect Building (including Sir Tom Cowie Lecture Theatre), David Puttnam Media Centre, North Sands Business Centre and National Glass Centre (which houses the Glass and Ceramics department and the Institute for International Research in Glass).
+In January 2023 it was announced that the National Glass Centre building would be closed (and probably demolished) within 3 years.
+As a consequence, the University announced on 22 March 2024 that its glass and ceramics academic programme will close in summer 2026.
 The David Puttnam Media Centre houses television and radio production facilities for the School of Arts, Design and Media, student led community radio station (Spark Sunderland), and Made in Tyne & Wear, and opened in 2003.
 The campus was officially opened in March 2004 by Estelle Morris, former Education Secretary and Pro Vice-Chancellor from 2005 to 2009.